RAVIGANESHMBHAT/ReactJS-Learnings/README.md

 ## React.memo()

 #### We can use the Pure Components in Class Component.
 To provide the same functionality in Functional Component, we use, export default React.memo(FunctionComponentName) in the Functional Component.

+## Refs

+#### Note: Refs cannot be attached to Functional Components.
+It can only be attached to Class Components.